MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 The `Install-Module` cmdlet gets one or more modules that meet specified criteria from an online repository.
 The cmdlet verifies that search results are valid modules and copies the module folders to the installation location.
-Installed modules are not automatically imported after installation.
+Installed modules aren't automatically imported after installation.
 You can filter which module is installed based on the minimum, maximum, and exact versions of specified modules.